MilesHD/intro-to-js/session-3/session-3-transcript.md

 ```
 A thunk becomes a container around state, that I can pass around my program, and all I have to do the retrieve the state is call the function.
 And this, wrapper around a value, is the fundamental concept behind a promise.

+A thunk is still using callbacks, so they don't solve callback hell, but they do solve the problem of time being a factor in your program.
+We eliminate time as a complexing factor.

 ### Promises